 All saddles will fit into one of two categories depending on discipline, English (sometimes referred to as classical) or Western.
-English disciplines including things like jumping, dressage and hunting where as Western riding, which started with ranchers in the US, includes things like reining (sometimes called high speed dressage), cutting (where the horse and rider will ‘cut’ a steer out from the rest of the herd) and barrel racing.
+English disciplines including things like jumping, dressage and hunting whereas Western riding, which started with ranchers in the US, includes things like reining (sometimes called high-speed dressage), cutting (where the horse and rider will ‘cut’ a steer out from the rest of the herd) and barrel racing.

 English discipline saddles vary depending on their purpose but they all have padded seats that are designed to give the rider a better position for their chosen activity.

 - General Purpose (GP) – As you would expect general purpose saddles are good all-round saddles for English riding.
-Favored by riding schools because they’re able to accommodate for riders of different sizes and of varying abilities.
+Favored by riding schools because they’re able to accommodate riders of different sizes and of varying abilities.
 The cut of the saddle makes them idea for basic jumping, dressage and even for somebody trying their hand at Western riding.

-- Dressage – Perfect for riders specialising in dressage, they have a much deeper seat than the general purpose saddle which helps the rider to sit straight-legged and upright.
+- Dressage – Perfect for riders specializing in dressage, they have a much deeper seat than the general purpose saddle which helps the rider to sit straight-legged and upright.
 As a rule dressage saddles are made from lightweight materials that are thin and provide the rider with a closer connection to the horse.

 - Jumping – If you’re planning on doing a lot of jumping then you may want to consider a jumping saddle.
-Similar in appearance to the GP saddle, it offers more leg support and also helps to stabilise and protect the lower leg while jumping.
+Similar in appearance to the GP saddle, it offers more leg support and also helps to stabilize and protect the lower leg while jumping.

 - Hunting – Designed for all forms of hunting as well as for long extended gallops this saddle has a lower pommel and cantle than other saddles.
 This is so that it can help the rider to keep their weight back and their feet forward.

 - Side-Saddle – Once the preserve of aristocratic ladies side-saddle is still very popular today so needs a special saddle to help keep the rider positioned correctly while also allowing them to relax their right leg.
-Side-saddles have two supports for the riders legs which help to keep them positioned correctly and comfortably, even when jumping or galloping.
+Side-saddles have two supports for the rider’s legs which help to keep them positioned correctly and comfortably, even when jumping or galloping.

-- Endurance – A lightweight saddle that has been designed especially for long distance riding.
+- Endurance – A lightweight saddle that has been designed especially for long-distance riding.
 They tend to have more padding around the seat and skirts too.

-- Show – A clean cut straight saddle, show saddles are similar in appearance to dressage one.
+- Show – A clean-cut straight saddle, show saddles are similar in appearance to dressage one.
 The idea is that they can show off the horse’s shoulder well.

 - Polo – Polo saddles have a flat seat with straight flaps to allow for a longer leg position.
 They offer no leg padding so that the rider’s movement isn’t inhibited at all.

-- Racing – Racing saddles are extremely lightweight and are little more than an a seat.
-Riders aren’t meant to sit on racing saddles but instead are more of a cover to protect the riders legs from the girth and hold the stirrups.
+- Racing – Racing saddles are extremely lightweight and are little more than a seat.
+Riders aren’t meant to sit on racing saddles but instead are more of a cover to protect the rider’s legs from the girth and hold the stirrups.
 The only difference between flat and steeplechase saddles is the flap, like a jumping saddle, they’re larger in steeplechase saddles to give the rider a more secure lower leg.

 - Kids – A smaller version of the GP saddle that has a smaller seat and a more pronounced pommel and cantle area to help a child sit properly on the saddle.
 Some kids saddles even have a handle that a child can use to help keep themselves balanced.